Posted: 5/12/22 | May 12th, 2022

 Where to Stay

 There are tons of places to camp here (both inside and outside of the parks).
 However, there are also lots of lodges and hotels if camping is not for you.
-Booking.com has the best list of them all.
+Booking.com is the best place to search for affordable options.

 Days 16–18: Yosemite National Park

 Located in the Sierra Nevada mountain range two hours from Sequoia National Park and encompassing nearly 750,000 acres, Yosemite is one of the most iconic national parks in the country.
-It’s where you’ll find El Capitán, the towering granite cliff you’ve likely seen on social media (it was also featured in the movie, Free Solo).
 It is one of the most popular parks in the US, seeing over four million visitors each year who enjoy hiking, biking, climbing, camping, rafting, canoeing, and kayaking here.